laravelio/laravel.io/CONTRIBUTING.md

 - It's a good practice to write tests for your contribution
 - Write the full namespace in DocBlocks for `@param`, `@var` or `@return` tags
-- The rest of the coding standards will be checked by [StyleCI](https://styleci.io/)
+- The rest of the coding standards will automatically fixed by [Github Actions](https://github.com/laravelio/laravel.io/actions)

 ## Testing